 The State offers a variety of health plans from which to choose.
-Each plan provides health, behavioral health and prescription drug benefits; however, the benefit levels, exclusions and limitations differ.
-When making choices, employees should consider health status, coverage needs and service preferences.
-Dependents will have the same health and dental plan as the employee under whom they are enrolled.
+Each plan provides health, behavioral health and prescription drug benefits; however, the benefit levels, exclusions and limitations may differ.
+When making choices, employees should consider health status, the health status (of themselves and all covered dependents) coverage needs and service preferences.
+All eligible covered dependents must mirror the same health and dental coverage as the member.

-The annual Benefit Choice Options booklet provides a listing of the health plans available and the Illinois counties in which they provide coverage.
+The MyBenefits.illinois.gov website provides a listing of the health plans available and the Illinois counties in which they provide coverage.